mkunta1/buzzline-01-mahi/README.md

 This project is licensed under the MIT License as an example project.
 You are encouraged to fork, copy, explore, and modify the code as you like.
 See the [LICENSE](LICENSE.txt) file for more.

+## Producer Script
+The producer script generates custom buzz messages and logs them.
+To run it:
+1. Ensure your virtual environment is activated.
+2. Run the producer script with command:py producers/basic_producer_mahi
+3. The generated messages will be logged both to the console and a file located in the logs directory.

+Custom Message Example:
+Breaking news!
+I just shared a book and it was absolutely shocking!
+Breaking news!
+I just loved an app and it was absolutely mind-blowing!